 March 22 is the deadline for parents to complete their online application with FAST.
 Applications must include copies of IRS Form 1040, with all schedules and W-2 statements, for the preceding tax year.
 If tax returns are not yet available, then applications must include copies of IRS Form 4868 (extension).
 All forms are submitted online with your FAST application.
 There is a non-refundable $38 processing fee.

-Incomplete applications or discrepencies between the application and the submitted tax forms may result in the delay of a financial aid grant.
+Incomplete applications or discrepancies between the application and the submitted tax forms may result in the delay of a financial aid grant.
 Additional documentation may be requested in some cases.
 Examples include a copy of a student's tax return (if filed), a Business or Farm Financial Statement, or a financial statement for the non-custodial parent.

 Students must be fully enrolled to be considered for financial aid.
 "Fully enrolled" means that the school has received a signed enrollment contract for each student requesting financial aid as well as the family registration fee.
 Until these steps are taken, the school will not send out an award letter.
 If the school cannot meet a family's financial need, and a family elects not to have their student attend, then the school will fully refund the family registration fee.

-Applicants are notified of financial aid awards by US Mail in April.
+Applicants are notified of financial aid awards by US Mail in late April.
 Financial aid grant awards are valid for two weeks, after which they are subject to revocation.
-Applications for financial aid are accepted on a rolling basis after the March 22 deadline, but the bulk of financial aid is distributed by early April.
+Applications for financial aid are accepted on a rolling basis after the March 22 deadline, but the bulk of financial aid is distributed by late April.

-If you have questions about the process, please call Rebecca Naumes at 541-773-7877.
+If you have questions about the process, please call Rebecca Naumes Vega at 541-773-7877.
 If you have specific questions about the FAST application, please call the FAST help desk at 1-877-326-FAST or e-mail firstname.lastname@example.org.